-The registration fee is $300.
+The registration fee is $100.
 Applicants will be charged upon final registration after the application has been accepted.
-Light refreshments and lunch will be provided throughout the week to all attendees.
-We also will host a Monday evening reception and Thursday evening dinner.

 The SDSC Summer Institute typically receives more than 100 applications each year and we will select approximately 45 candidates.
 You are welcome to apply for either session or both sessions, but acceptance to one does not guarantee acceptance to the other since different selection criteria are used for each session.

 Applicants will be screened to make sure that they have the necessary background to benefit from the Summer Institute, but the main selection criterion is that the applicants have a compelling need for the skills being taught directly supporting their research or teaching.
 In addition, we will try to reach the highest number of research institutions in the United States (in guidance with XSEDE eligibility), in particular those that have no access to local supercomputing resources and we will try to balance attendees from a diverse pool of scientific communities.
 Summer Institute Alumni are welcome to apply after 5 years.